FanruiC/LinuxSetup/README.md

 sudo apt install gfortran         #provides gfortran sudo apt install libopenmpi-dev   #provides openmpi
 ```
-> This is an auto way to install openmpi, need to configure compiling flags for eg. slatec etc.
+> This is an auto way to install openmpi, need to configure compiling-flags in makenek for eg. slatec etc.
+> WARNING: ParaView's mpiexec may impact systems mpiexec in PATH.
 #### libslatec & liblapack
 Download and install slatec and lapack from [NETLIB](www.netlib.org)
 > lapack is needed for slatec